-Adele, the multiple-grammy-winning singer from the UK shocked the world with her huge weight loss from the Sirtfood diet.
+Adele, the multiple-Grammy-winning singer from the UK, shocked the world with her huge weight loss from the Sirtfood diet.
 Read on to learn all about this eating plan that’s the key to her new look.

 These foods are all high in sirtuins, and you can incorporate them into many different yummy recipes!

-So far, no long-term studies on humans have determined that eating a Sirtfood-rich diet has any noticeable health benefits.
+It should also be noted that no long-term studies on humans have determined that eating a Sirtfood-rich diet has any noticeable health benefits.